Manchester United beaten at Arsenal as Ruben Amorim is shown areas in need of improvement

 Matthijs de Ligt's header - which drew a fine save from David Raya - was United's only real moment of serious threat.

-Their Expected Goals totals under Amorim now read 0.8, 1.07, 0.31 in games against Ipswich, Everton and Arsenal.
+Their Expected Goals totals under Amorim now reads 0.8, 1.07, 0.31 in games against Ipswich, Everton and Arsenal.

 "We worked a lot on building up," said Amorim.
 "You can see the structure and the idea.
 But then in the last part, in the final third, you can see we need to improve, be more aggressive and have more ideas."